Conan the Great: Plot

 Conan soon escapes and, as the conflict in Ophir remains stalemated, moves to turn Armiro's flank by taking the now kingless Nemedia, part of which is already in the hands of his nominee Baron Halk.
 Together with Delvyn and Amlunia he joins the baron and his own commander, Count Prospero, at the siege of the eastern stronghold of Numalia, which is taken by a combination of the count's siegecraft and Conan's own reckless abandon.
 Foregoing his customary inclination to mercy, he lets his army sack the city.
 The war threatens to widen as the Aquilonians prepare to invade Koth-occupied eastern Ophir through Corinthia, while Armiro invades northern Argos to strike at southern Aquilonia.

 The demon god Kthantos, playing both sides, visits Yasmala, who is nursing the comatose Vateesa in their new prison.
 The demon attempts to possess Yasmala, a fate she evades only to fall to her death.
-News of her demise reaches Conan he assumes Armiro responsible and guilty of matricide, kindling his wrath against the prince all the more.
+When news of her demise reaches Conan he assumes Armiro responsible and guilty of matricide, kindling his wrath against the prince all the more.
 Kthantos then appears in a dream to Armiro with an offer of power; the prince is skeptical, but reports the dream to his subordinates as a holy visitation.
 Meanwhile, Conan's queen Zenobia, perturbed by her husband's behavior and jealous of his dalliances, receives a visitation disturbingly similar to Yasmala's.

 Aquilonian corps marshall Egilrude, leading the advance into Corinthia, is challenged by a combined force of Corinthians and Brythunians.
 Emulating his king, Egilrude impetuously forces battle, overwhelming the defenders and pursuing their remnants into a fort guarding a neglected mountain pass, which he then takes.
 He learns that the pass, which locals avoid out of a superstitious dread, marks a neglected route into Koth.
 He sends this news back to the main Aquilonian host before his depleted force is massacred by regrouping Corinthians.
 Conan, arriving in time to avenge but not save him, has Egilrude posthumously declared a hero of the realm.

 Conan's army ascends through the pass to a bleak plateau, empty aside from a ruined temple.
 The king ruminates on his middle-aged disquiet and restless yearning for action.
 Delvyn encourages him to envision himself emperor of the world with the godhood such a role implies, a notion previously implanted.
 After a disturbing dream in which Conan imagines himself drawn to his doom, he awakens to word that an army equal to his in size has entered the plateau from the Kothian side—Armiro and his host, guided by the prince's dream.